claireinez/harp-git/README.md

 # How to Deploy a Harp App in GitHub Pages

+**NOTE:** Node.js, Node Package Manager and Harp.js must be installed before proceeding.
+Resources are available at foot of page.

 1. Create repository in GitHub / initialize with readme

 2. Terminal: Clone Repository to your local machine